devongarde/ssc/README.txt

 Security
-Regarding the EU's Cyber Resilience Act, any security issues should be reported to mail@ssc.lu, and cc'ed to mail@dylanharris.org.
+Regarding the EU's Cyber Resilience Act, any security issues should be reported to ssc@dylanharris.org, and cc'ed to mail@dylanharris.org.
 For a list of components used by SSC, please consult the source code.